Protecting the Environment

 - Adverse impacts that cannot be avoided

-Stakeholders, including public agencies, Tribal nations, and the public, will be involved in the Link21 NEPA process.
+Stakeholders, including public agencies, tribal nations, and the public, will be involved in the Link21 NEPA evaluation.

 California Environmental Quality Act (CEQA)

 CEQA requires public agencies to regulate activities that may affect the quality of the environment so that major consideration is given to preventing damage to the environment.